 The Grade II Listed Royal Artillery Barracks at Woolwich were the former home of the Royal Artillery.
 Built in 1792, they are famous for having the longest continuous façade in the UK at 340 yards long.
 The refurbishment was part of a wider strategic approach to the Woolwich Barracks and the military estate in the London area, to improve living accommodation across the military establishment, and ensure high quality living and working environments.

 Through regular stakeholder engagement with the MOD, Defence Estates, English Heritage and regimental representatives, HLM were able to deliver a project that upheld the legacy of the army in Woolwich for years to come.

 A critical component in the construction and site setup at Woolwich Barracks had to be security.
-As a military site Woolwich Barracks is affected by CTM Requirements (Counter Terrorist Measures) and a specialist consultant was appointed to produce a report which recommended specific upgrades to parts of the buildings structure and fabric depending on their location within the site.
-As a result, the single glazed aluminum sash windows on the rear elevation were completely replaced with double glazed timber sash windows, complete with secondary glazing and blast film, which in addition providing blast protection, reduced the overall heat loss of the building.
+As a military site, Woolwich Barracks is affected by CTM Requirements (Counter Terrorist Measures) and a specialist consultant was appointed to produce a report which recommended specific upgrades to parts of the buildings structure and fabric, depending on their location within the site.
+As a result, the single glazed aluminum sash windows on the rear elevation were completely replaced with double glazed timber sash windows, complete with secondary glazing and blast film, which in addition to providing blast protection, reduced the overall heat loss of the building.

-DREAM is an environmental assessment method used by Defence Estates with a number of criteria designed to match BREEAM and which utilises a rigorous approach to sustainability.
-Woolwich Barracks, achieved a DREAM rating of ‘Excellent’.
-This was achieved by retaining the existing building fabric, upgrading the existing heating and power systems with new and by replacing the existing roof to meet the requirements of Approved Document L. These upgrades significantly improved the thermal performance of the building.
+DREAM is an environmental assessment method used by Defence Estates, with a number of criteria designed to match BREEAM and which utilises a rigorous approach to sustainability.
+Woolwich Barracks achieved a DREAM rating of ‘Excellent’.
+This was achieved by retaining the existing building fabric, upgrading the existing heating and power systems with new, and by replacing the existing roof to meet the requirements of Approved Document L. These upgrades significantly improved the thermal performance of the building.